oasci/reptar/docs/source/creator.rst

     If both ``geom_path`` and ``traj_path`` are provided, the structure defined in ``geom_path`` is considered the initial structure.

-Some package parsers (e.g., :class:`reptar.parsers.parserCREST`) require other output files.
+Some package parsers (e.g., :class:`reptar.parsers.ParserCREST`) require other output files.

 Additional data
 ===============